PrincetonUniversity/advanced-command-line/06_sed/README.md

 specify a number to replace the i'th occurrence of a target.
 To replace the third tab in a tsv with a comma, you would use `s/\t/,/3`.

+The flag `m` makes the regex match in multi-line mode, which is useful for unstructured text.

 ### Transform
 Transform, `y`,  performs character-wise replacements of a set of characters.
 This is similar to the `tr` command with fewer features.
 A sample command is